-- Ability 1 — Trailblazer: Equip a Tasmanian tiger trinket.
-Fire to send out and take control of the predator.
+- Ability 1 — Trailblazer (250 Creds): EQUIP a Tasmanian tiger trinket.
+FIRE to send out and take control of the predator.
 While in control, fire to leap forward, exploding in a concussive blast and damaging enemies.

-- Ability 2 — Guiding Light: Equip a hawk trinket.
-Fire to send it forward, hold fire to guide it from afar.
+- Signature Ability — Guiding Light (250 Creds, 40s cooldown): EQUIP a hawk trinket.
+FIRE to send it forward, hold fire to guide it from afar.
 Re-use while the hawk is in flight to transform it into a flash that gives a “hit confirm” if an enemy is within range and line of sight.

-- Ultimate Ability — Seekers: Equip a “seeker” trinket.
-Fire to send out three seekers to track down the three closest enemies.
+- Ultimate Ability — Seekers (6 Points): EQUIP a “seeker” trinket.
+FIRE to send out three seekers to track down the three closest enemies.
 If a seeker reaches an enemy, it nearsights them.

 They are also way more flexible than any other flash in the game.
-They fly around erratically at Skye’s wish, and they have a huge sound cue if you flash an enemy.
+They fly around erratically at Skye’s wish, with a huge sound cue if you flash an enemy.
 Use this to your advantage to not only scout where enemies are, but where they aren’t.

 Her AOE Regrowth heal is also arguably stronger than Sage’s, although it has its drawbacks.
 It’s good to heal up a group of allies much more effectively than Sage.
 This makes it perfect for attacks, where players might take some splash damage on entry.
 However, for solo players, it’s a bit harder.

-Dexerto’s take: The new Utility Queen of Valorant
+Dexerto’s take: Skye is new Utility Queen of Valorant